-In the spring of 2015, JMU X-Labs offered the first undergraduate drone course in the Commonwealth of Virginia—a feat that put JMU on the map in ways never before imagined.
-What began as a pilot course has surged into multiple iterations of collaborative, interdisciplinary programs and events shared across the commonwealth.
+In the spring of 2015, JMU X-Labs offered the first undergraduate drones course in the Commonwealth of Virginia—a feat that put JMU on the map in ways never before imagined.
+What began as a pilot course has surged into multiple iterations of collaborative, multidisciplinary programs and events shared across the commonwealth.

 The Unmanned Systems for Virginia Project

 Using unmanned systems to research, preserve and sustain our natural resources

 This is the third JMU X-Labs class to focus on unmanned systems technology and our most ambitious yet.
 Along with UAV experts from Nova Labs, 70 students from nine majors and two universities (JMU and ODU) have partnered with the Smithsonian Conservation Biology Institute (SCBI), the Virginia Department of Game and Inland Fisheries (VDGIF) and Blue Ridge PRISM.
 The partners provided eight pressing ecological problems and delegated them to interdisciplinary student teams to give them real-world experience using unmanned systems technology: